Best Way to Explore Athens with a Walking Tour

 How long does an Athens walking tour last?

-Most Athens walking tours last between 2 and 4 hours, depending on the route, pace, and the number of stops included in the experience.
+Most Athens walking tours last between 2 and 4 hours.

 What should I wear for a walking tour in Athens?